 To install MainBoss Service, you must run an executable program.
-If you're downloading this release of MainBoss from our web site, follow the instructions given on the appropriate web page.
-If you're installing from disk, follow the instructions given on the disk.
-In both cases, you will be asked to specify a login name for running the service.
+Follow the instructions given on the web page where you obtained the software download.
+You will be asked to specify a login name for running the service.
 See below for suggestions on what name to use.

 What Login Name Do You Specify for Running the Service: On Windows Server 2008, Windows Vista and Windows 7, we recommend that you run MainBoss Service using the built-in Network Service name.
 This is a standard name for running services like MainBoss Service, and will greatly simplify the process of setting up permissions.
-However, Network Service can only be used if MainBoss Service runs on the same computer as SQL Server-you cannot use Network Service if MainBoss Service and the SQL Server run on different computers.
+However, Network Service can only be used if MainBoss Service runs on the same computer as SQL Server.